Oceanside Primary Care Network (PCN) Services

 The Oceanside Primary Care Network is currently implementing a range of accessible, everyday health services to better support patients and providers in Parksville, Qualicum Beach, Errington, Coombs, Bowser, the Snaw-Naw-As and Qualicum First Nations.
 The PCN partners have been working since 2020 to strengthen high priority services such as:

-- Access to chronic disease and chronic pain management
+- Access to chronic disease care and management

 - Access to mild/moderate mental health and substance use services